Destination Pakistan Guide

 Collision point of continental plates

 The collision point of continental plates lies near Chalt Valley on the Karakoram Highway.
 It is approximately 53 km north of Gilgit town reachable in an hour.
-It is at this location that the Indian and Eurasian continental plates collided around 50 million years ago.
+It is at this location that the Indian and Eurasian continental plates collided around 50 million years ago to give birth to the mighty mountains.
 The collision resulted in giving rise to the majestic Himalayan mountain range and forming the Tibetan plateau.
 The towering Karakoram Mountains in Gilgit-Baltistan were a result of the tremendous pressure exerted on the earth’s crust during this event.

 Kino Kutto